thifranc/docs.wiki.raw/User-Guide:-Wiki.js.md

 <BR CLEAR=”right” />
 <BR CLEAR=”right” />

+You will be prompted to select an editor.
 Wiki.js offers various editors depending on the type of content you want to write.
-You will be prompted to select an editor.
-Make sure you choose the **'Visual Editor'** for rich text capabilities.
+Make sure to choose the **'Visual Editor'** for rich text capabilities.
 Developers will usually go with the **'Markdown'** editor.

 <BR CLEAR=”right” />